UMAprotocol/docs/docs/tutorials/mint-farm-yusd.md

-This tutorial will show you how to mint `yUSD` and farm them on a Balancer pool to get `BAL` and also `UMA` tokens via the experimental UMA liquidity mining program (insert link to program).
+This tutorial will show you how to mint `yUSD` and farm them on a Balancer pool to get `BAL` and also `UMA` tokens via the experimental UMA liquidity mining program.
 It's a simple two-step process and should take you no longer than a few minutes (subject to network congestion).

 ## Step 1: Mint yUSD